 Academic Adjustments for Students with Disabilities

-In keeping with the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, the University is committed to providing equal access to educational opportunities for qualified students with disabilities.
-THe University shall provide reasonable academic adjustments to qualified students with disabilities as necessary to ensure quality of access to the courses, programs, services, and facilities of the University.
+In keeping with the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, the University is committed to providing equal access reasonable academic adjustments to qualified students with disabilities as necessary to ensure quality of access to the courses, programs, services, and facilities of the University.
 However, students with disabilities are still required to adhere to all University policies, including policies concerning conduct and performance.

-The student is responsible for demonstrating the need for an academic adjustment by providing University Accessibility Services with complete and appropriate current documentation that establishes the disability, and the need for and appropriateness fo the requested adjustments(s).
+The student is responsible for demonstrating the need for an academic adjustment by providing University Accessibility Resource Center with complete and appropriate documentation that establishes the disability, and the appropriateness of the requested adjustments(s).
 The University is responsible for all costs of academic adjustments.

 Center for Teaching and Learning

 UNM’s Center for Teaching and Learning (CTL) supports student learning from both sides: the student and the instructor.
 The CTL provides students with academic support, skills, and strategies that help them succeed in individual courses and with transferrable skills that help throughout their entire academic careers.
 The CTL also offers consultations, workshops and other programs for UNM instructors to improve teaching.

 - The Science, Technology, Engineering, and Mathematics (STEM) program offers academic support in multiple formats to meet student needs, with drop-in and individual appointments.
 The program is designed to support both STEM majors and non-majors, and supports a wide array of courses including math, statistics, biology, chemistry, physics, and environmental science.